Whimsy Stick

 Standard vs. Rugged XL

-The Standard handles dogs under 40 lbs.
-The Rugged XL is built for dogs over 40 lbs and high-drive working breeds — the construction is rated for the forces these dogs generate at full sprint speed.
-For breed-specific applications see the GSD and Malinois guide or the Border Collie guide.
-For small-space and apartment dogs see the apartment dogs guide.
+Once you understand how to tire out a high energy dog, the next question is which tool matches your dog’s size and drive level.
+The Standard handles dogs under 30 lbs.
+The Rugged XL is built for dogs over 30 lbs and high-drive working breeds.
+The construction is rated for the forces these dogs generate at full sprint speed.
+For a detailed side-by-side comparison, see the Buying Guide.
+For breed-specific applications, see the GSD and Malinois Guide, the Border Collie Guide, or the Apartment Dogs Guide.
+For a comparison of DIY options versus professional construction, see DIY vs. Professional Flirt Pole Design.

 Shop Standard →

-Whimsy Stick Rugged XL — dogs over 40 lbs
+Whimsy Stick Rugged XL, dogs over 30 lbs

 Reinforced for working breeds and power dogs.
-Built specifically for the structured sessions that are the most direct daily answer to how to tire out a high energy dog.
-8-ft radius, 4 lures.
+8-ft radius, multiple lures.
 Built for the dogs that have always been impossible to tire out.
+Starting at $74.95, free shipping, 30-day guarantee.

 Shop Rugged XL →